Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Attacks and Detection Strategies

-Consider the system used in \cite{russo2021poisoning}, affected by white Gaussian noise with variance $\sigma_w^2=0.01$.
+Consider the $4$-dimensional system used in \cite{russo2021poisoning}, affected by white noise with standard deviation $\sigma_w=0.1$.
 The victim has collected $T=200$ samples using $u_t\sim\mathcal{N}(0,1)$.
-In \cref{fig:untargeted_attack_residuals_variance} are shown an adaptive attack computed by solving (\ref{eq:untargeted_attack_maximize_mse_error}), and two oblivious attacks, where the poisoning signals are sampled according to a Gaussian and a uniform distribution, subject to the constraints in (\ref{eq:untargeted_attack_maximize_mse_error}) (check the appendix for details).
-From the central plot, we note that the attacks can be easily detected for small values of $\delta$.
-On the right plot, observe that, as discussed after corollary \ref{corollary:lower_bound_error_exploration}, the vectors $\theta_\LS$ and $\Delta \tilde \theta_\LS$ tend to align with each other when the attack is impactful. \end{example} This last example shows that minimizing the norm of the poisoning signal is not enough to minimize detectability.
-Even though the poisoned signal, and the unpoisoned one are similar, maximizing the MSE greatly affects the distribution of the residuals.
-Consequently, to decrease detectability, it may be more beneficial for the adversary to directly maximize $\| \|_2$ (which is a more difficult problem), while constraining the residuals of the models.
+In \cref{fig:untargeted_attack_residuals_variance} are shown the results when $(\ref{eq:untargeted_attack_maximize_mse_error})$ is solved using (1) convex-concave programming (CCP), (2) the cross-entropy method \cite{de2005tutorial} and (3) random sampling from a Gaussian distribution (check the appendix for details).
+Note that the attacks can be easily detected for small values of $\delta$ using the test on the residuals (central plot).
+On the right plot, observe that, as discussed after corollary \ref{corollary:lower_bound_error_exploration}, the vectors $\theta_\LS$ and $\Delta \tilde \theta_\LS$ tend to align with each other when the attack is impactful. \end{example}

+This last example indicates that minimizing the norm of the poisoning signal is not enough to minimize detectability.
+Even though the poisoned signal and the unpoisoned one are similar, maximizing the MSE greatly affects the distribution of the residuals.
+Thereby, it may be more beneficial for the adversary to directly maximize $\| \|_2$ (which is a non-convex problem), while constraining the residuals of the models, to decrease detectability.
+A hint comes from the fact that the noise term at time $t$ is $\tilde w_t=w_t+\Delta w_t =w_t + \Delta x_{t+1} - A_\star \Delta x_t - B_\star \Delta u_t$.
+Since the noise $\tilde w_t$ depends on $\Delta x_{t+1}$, the victim can expect to observe a large value in the correlation of the residuals at lag $1$.
+This last observation suggests that an adversary may consider constraining the correlation of the residuals to reduce the detectability.